 1. The School

-2. The Mathematics Department
+2. The Department

 3. The Appointment

-We are seeking a well-qualified, motivated and enthusiastic individual to teach approximately 0.5 of a full timetable.
+We are seeking a well-qualified, motivated and enthusiastic individual to join this successful department on a temporary basis.
+This is initially for half a term, but there is a possibility that it may be extended.
 The successful candidate will teach Mathematics throughout the 11-18 age range; experience of teaching the International Baccalaureate would be welcomed but is not essential.The appointment would suit either a teacher recently or newly qualified, or one with some years of experience.

 4. Salary and Remuneration